ministryofjustice/security-guidance/docs/enterprise-it-mobile-devices.md

 Devices must create and forward local Authentication and Authorisation events.

-These event types must be logged and forward:
+These event types must be logged and forwarded:

 -   a: account creation